SD2E/api-user-guide/docs/install_cli.md

 The primary method for interacting with the SD2E platform is the [Agave command line interface (CLI)](https://agaveapi.co/).
-The CLI is a collection of ~150 shell scripts for managing authorization, files, systems, jobs, and more.
+The CLI is a collection of ~150 shell scripts for managing authorization, files, systems, applications, jobs, and more.

 There are three methods to install the CLI:
 1. Run an installer script to install in ~/sd2e-cloud-cli/bin/